Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-It’s also the perfect low-light walk around lens.
+It’s also the perfect low-light walk-around lens.
 When I had a private tour of the US Capitol, I couldn’t take a tripod or a backpack full of glass.
-I reached for this lens, both to capture the expansive scenes and also to rely upon it for clean shots.
+I reached for this lens to capture the expansive scenes and rely upon it for clean shots.

 That’s partly due to the f/2.8 aperture – fast glass – and also because it’s much easier to handhold shorter focal lengths without blur caused by your hand shake.
 The Nikon 14-24mm lens worked perfectly.

 The Nikon Zoom Lens Reviews – The Holy Trinity

 Nikon makes a lot of zoom lenses to fit different needs and budgets.
 I find these to work best for my needs, so I spent the money to get the Nikon Trinity of Zoom Lenses.

 You can find cheaper lenses with a longer focal range, lighter weight, and lower cost.
 If those are the most important factors, you should get those lenses.

 My desire was for quality over all other considerations.
 That means I wanted lenses with a fast, silent, and accurate autofocus mechanism.
 I wanted a constant f/2.8 aperture available through the entire zoom range.